devshimi/ALL-IN-ONE-TRADING-ENGINE/README.md

 ## Features Overview

 ### Core Features
-- **Custom Exceptions**: Handles critical issues such as configuration errors, authentication failures, and database issues, providing robust error handling throughout the application.
+- **Custom Exceptions**: Handles critical issues such as configuration errors, authentication failures, and database issues, ensuring robust error handling throughout the application.
 - **Logger Setup**: Includes a rotating file logger and console stream handler to ensure detailed logging for all activities, making debugging and tracking easier.
 - **Encryption**: Sensitive data, such as configuration files and user credentials, are securely encrypted using AES-256-GCM encryption.
 - **Configuration and Authentication**: Secure loading and saving of configuration settings.
 User authentication is performed using bcrypt-hashed passwords for enhanced security.